JavierJimenez86/chessexercise/README.md

 **3. Queen**

 Queen moves horizontally, vertically and diagonally.
-If the parametters passed are:  “queen E6” The output would be: A6, B6, C6, D6, F6, G6, H6, E1, E2, E3, E4, E5, E7, E8, D5, C4, B3, A2, F7, G8, D7, C8, F5, g4, H3
+If the parameters passed are:  “queen E6” The output would be: A6, B6, C6, D6, F6, G6, H6, E1, E2, E3, E4, E5, E7, E8, D5, C4, B3, A2, F7, G8, D7, C8, F5, g4, H3

   Test: